lsof Command in Linux with Examples

 sudo lsof

-The lsof command outputs a lot of details.
-Therefore, always pipe lsof with less to display the output one page at a time.
+The command outputs a lot of details.
+Pipe lsof with the less command (or more command) to show one page at a time:

 sudo lsof | less

-To navigate to the bottom of the list, hit Enter or down arrow.
-Exit the list with Q.
+To navigate to the bottom of the list, hit Enter or the down arrow key.
+Exit the list with q.

 Conceal Kernel Blocks